Your Tea Pot

 Mitra’s mom once told me: “You have to visualize the future you want with intense focus if you want it to manifest.”
 A detailed daydream, she said, is essential to reshaping reality.
 And honestly, I’ll take any excuse to indulge in a good daydream.
 That became our approach to these questions.
 Over months, we stripped away the jargon until we landed on words that could last.
 Our guiding principles:

-• Concise, precise, confident - language our team can carry in a pocket, ready to spark conversation—whether in a chance encounter or at a backyard BBQ.
+• Concise, precise, confident - language our team can carry in a pocket, ready to spark conversation, whether in a chance encounter or at a backyard BBQ.

 • Free of jargon - words that will outlast today’s buzzwords.
 No “sustainability,” no “regenerative,” no “equity.”
 Just simple language that says it all without too many words.

-What We’ve Landed On (For Now)
+What We’ve Landed On

-Here’s where we are today… (cue the drum roll):
+Here’s where we are today…

 • Vision (Our “Why”): Tea that creates joy for all involved.
+For tea farmers and their trees; for tea drinkers and their daily peace.

 • Mission (Our “How”): We partner with farmers to balance the tea trade.